Terradue/doc-tep-geohazards/source/tutorials/diapason-iw.rst

 The images shall be from the same track.

-* Set the polarization to process from the "polarization" drow-down list
+* Set the polarization to process from the "polarization" drop-down list

 The available polarizations for the images appear on the list from the "Current search result" pane.
 The selected polarization should be available on each of the two images.